 It's quite possible you'll get some merge conflicts at this point.
 No big deal!
 Just go through and resolve them like you would if you were integrating code from another developer on your team.
 We tend to comment our code heavily, but if you have any questions about the code you're trying to understand, let us know on Discord!

-git diff git add -A git commit -m "Upgrading Bullet Train."
+git diff git add -A git commit -m "Upgrading Bullet Train to v1.4.1."

 rails test rails test:system

 git checkout main git merge updating-bullet-train-1.4.1 git push origin main git branch -d updating-bullet-train-1.4.1